Academic Support Program

 — Jessica Simon, Director of the Academic Support Program, Associate Director of Legal Writing, and Senior Lecturer

-If you are having difficulties with your academic studies, please contact Jessica Simon, Associate Director of the Legal Writing Program and Director of the Academic Support Program, by e-mail (email@example.com) or phone (215.898.0167), to set up an appointment.
+If you are having difficulties with your academic studies, please contact Jessica Simon, Associate Director of the Legal Practice Skills Program and Director of the Academic Support Program, by e-mail (email@example.com) or phone (215.898.0167), to set up an appointment.